AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

     end Display_Delay_Next_Specific_Time;

 In this example, we specify the date and time by initializing ``Next`` using a call to ``Time_Of``, a function taking the various components of a date (year, month, etc) and returning an element of the ``Time`` type.
 Because the date specified is in the past, the :ada:`delay until` statement won't produce any noticeable effect.
-However, if we'd passed a date in the future, the program would be waiting until that specific date and time arrived.
+However, if we passed a date in the future, the program would wait until that specific date and time arrived.

 Here we're converting the time to the local timezone.
 If we don't specify a timezone, *Coordinated Universal Time* (abbreviated to UTC) is used by